Paavo Karppinen

 Apex Legends project

 The first React-based application is meant for users to save their personal statistics from the videogame Apex Legends.
 It uses a .NET backend that is a ReST interface.
 User authentication is done with JWT.
 The app utilises Refresh Tokens to better secure the application with shorter Tokens and as long as the user visits the website when they left it logged in within a week, a new Token is generated.
 After a week, user is signed out upon visiting the website.
 The Profile page in this application has password change form and it shows aggregate data about the stats they've saved.
 I am using MongoDB as the app's database.
 For styling I am using Material UI.
-You can access this app on Azure.
-Note that you need to register as a user before you can use the application.

 Contact me